kateidólos

 Phonetic Spelling: (kat-i'-do-los)

-Short Definition: full of images of idols
+Definition: full of idols

-Definition: full of images of idols, grossly idolatrous.
+Usage: full of images of idols, grossly idolatrous.

 Word Origin